-Applicants must meet all of the university requirements for unconditional admission.
-In addition, applicants must submit all of the required materials for university graduate admission (see the graduate admission section of the catalog) plus the following program specific materials:
+Applicants must submit all of the required materials for university graduate admission (see the graduate admission section of the catalog) plus the following program specific materials:

-- A minimum of two letters of recommendation. - A written statement of three to five pages (typed/double spaced) in which applicants describes their preparation for the program, reasons for desiring entrance into the program, and how obtaining the certificate with connect with their career objectives.
+- A minimum of two letters of recommendation. - A written statement of three to five pages (typed/double spaced) in which applicants describes their preparation for the program, reasons for desiring entrance into the program, and career objectives.

 After all materials are received, the applicant's file will be reviewed.
+Once application materials are submitted, they become the property of the university, and cannot be returned.